Better places to work

 As city populations grow in density worldwide, the way we use our buildings is changing.
-Property developers are seeking structurally efficient solutions that open up more usable floor space and draw greater potential from available land – as in super skyscrapers like China’s Guangzhou International Finance Centre.
+Property developers are seeking structurally efficient solutions that open up more usable floor space and draw greater potential from available land – as in super skyscrapers like China Guangzhou International Finance Centre.

 Virtual design is helping to redefine performance.
 In new design benchmarks such as BSkyB’s Harlequin 1 headquarters and the Citi Data Centre, Frankfurt, Arup’s use of building information modelling is realising advancements in whole-life operational efficiency, and in attractive, productive environments.
 At the operational level, our work for The Crown Estate uses digital tools and sensors to provide a previously impossible level of proactive asset management.

 Properties such as 1 Bligh Street – Sydney’s first six-star Green Star high rise – are responding to the sustainability requirements of occupants and legislators, and the challenges of cities and climate change.